Body Lift Surgery

 What is a Fleur de Lis?

-Body Lift and abdominoplasty are extensive procedures and it is essential for you to be informed of the risks as well as the benefits.
+Body lift surgery and abdominoplasty are extensive procedures, and it is essential for you to be informed of the risks as well as the benefits.
 One of the most important parts of your consultation is the discussion that you and your surgeon will have about the possible complications.
 Specific complications include infection and wound breakdown.
 Obesity and smoking increase the likelihood of these occurring and are absolute contraindications for surgery.